gotsysdba/oci-adb-apex-devops-demo/doco/APEX_DEMO.md

 Post-Installation [Notes](#post-installation-notes)

 ## Install from Scratch
-Only applicable for Paid Tenancies
+Only applicable for Paid Tenancies.

 ### Python Environment
 On your linux machine, create an python virtual environment and install the OCI python module